Miftahul-20/Summer_25-26_PYTHON_Final/README.md

 This project was developed collaboratively by a team of three students as part of a university Python programming course.

-I. Miftahul Jannat- Data processing and cleaning, encoding and feature preparation
+I. Miftahul Jannat- Data pre-processing and cleaning, encoding and feature preparation

 II.
 Arham Jarif Alam- Feature scaling, K-Nearest Neighbors (KNN) model implementation and evaluation

 III.
-Arif Billah Fardin- Support Vector Machine (SVM) model implementation and evaluation, Random Forest (RS) model implementation and evaluation and final analysis
+Arif Billah Fardin- Support Vector Machine (SVM) model implementation and evaluation, Random Forest (RF) model implementation and evaluation and final analysis

 All team members collaborated on testing, debugging, analysis, and the overall development of the project.